benwiz/sasha/README.md

 A Node.js Lambda function hooked up via the API Gateway for a POST request.
 The body of the POST request will be taken exactly as is and placed into the topic noted in the query string.

+I chose to use the library `aws-sns-publish` because it just works.
+I should probably learn `aws-sdk`.

 Query string

 ```text